ag-grid/ag-grid/packages/ag-grid-docs/migration-guide-22.1-to-23.0.md

 We have made various changes to Sass variables.
 When we have renamed variables, we still support the old variable names for compatibilty, but the changes are listed here for your information.

-$ag-header-icon-size, $ag-row-border-width, $ag-transition-speed, $ag-cell-data-changed-color: These vars were defined but not used and have been removed.
+$ag-header-icon-size, $ag-row-border-width, $ag-transition-speed, $ag-cell-data-changed-color, $ag-use-icons-for-pager-buttons: These vars were defined but not used and have been removed.

 $ag-foreground-opacity > $ag-foreground-color-opacity
-$ag-alt-icon-color > $ag-checkbox-background-color
+$ag-alt-icon-color > $ag-checkbox-background-colorag-range-selection-border-color

-$ag-range-selection-background-color > $ag-selection-background-color
-$ag-range-selection-border-color > $ag-selection-border-color

 $ag-range-selected-color-1 (and -2, -3, -4): removed.
-Colour when multiple ranges overlap now calculated automatically from the opacity of $ag-selection-background-color.
+Colour when multiple ranges overlap now calculated automatically from the opacity of $ag-range-selection-background-color.

 $ag-foreground-color-opacity, $ag-secondary-foreground-color-opacity, $ag-disabled-foreground-color-opacity: removed.
 If you were using them, instead set a semi-transparent colour to $ag-foreground-color, $ag-secondary-foreground-color, or $ag-disabled-foreground-color

 $ag-primary-color removed.
-Use $ag-selection-border-color and $ag-selected-tab-underline-color.
+Use $ag-range-selection-border-color and $ag-selected-tab-underline-color.

 $ag-tooltip-background-color, $ag-tooltip-border-color, $ag-tooltip-border-radius, $ag-tooltip-border-style, $ag-tooltip-border-width, $ag-tooltip-foreground-color, $ag-tooltip-padding: removed.
 Use a CSS rule like .ag-tooltip { padding: 10px; }